-At first glance, it would seem like email marketing is a great tool for marijuana businesses.
+With all of the marketing challenges marijuana-related businesses face due to strict advertising laws, email marketing seems like a great way to connect with consumers.
 After all, if the business is mailing to a list of people who have opted in to receive messages from the company, then they obviously want information about marijuana products and the cannabis industry, right?

 Not so fast.

 But what if the marijuana business only sends email marketing messages to subscribers in states that have legalized medical and/or recreational marijuana?
-Would email marketing providers like MailChimp, aWeber, Infusionsoft, Ontraport, Marketo, SharpSpring, Constant Contact, iContact, GetResponse, MyEmma, Hubspot, ActiveCampaign, ClickFunnels, Campaign Monitor, etc. allow that?
+Would email marketing providers like MailChimp, aWeber, Infusionsoft, Ontraport, Marketo, SharpSpring, ConvertKit, Constant Contact, iContact, GetResponse, SendGrid, MyEmma, Hubspot, ActiveCampaign, Campaign Monitor, and so on allow that?

 And what about businesses that operate in the marijuana industry but don’t sell marijuana products of any kind?
 I’m talking about businesses like Cannabiz Media, which provides data related to marijuana business licenses (growers, processors, dispensaries, and testing labs) primarily to other businesses.
 Data about businesses isn’t an illegal product.
 Would email marketing providers allow that?

 The answer is probably not if Cannabiz Media’s experience is any indication.
-This month, Cannabiz Media’s email provider, MailChimp, sent a message with no advance notice stating that the company’s email marketing account was suspended because it operates in the marijuana industry.
+Last year, Cannabiz Media’s email provider, MailChimp, sent a message with no advance notice stating that the company’s email marketing account was suspended because it operates in the marijuana industry.

 Cannabiz Media isn’t the first company to have its MailChimp account suspended without notice and with no recourse.
 Do a Google search and you’ll find many of these stories.
-In fact, I’ve been the victim of the out-of-the-blue MailChimp account suspension in the past as well (for a completely different business and account).
+In fact, I’ve been the victim of the out-of-the-blue, erroneous, no recourse MailChimp account suspension in the past as well (for a completely different business and account).
 It’s a common problem.

 So what’s a marijuana-related business to do?
 How would people have mined for gold in California if there weren’t people advertising picks and shovels along the way?
 How can companies that don’t actually sell an illegal product but do sell products and services related to the industry promote themselves if they’re restricted from most promotional tactics either by state laws, local regulations, or email marketing providers’ prohibited content policies?